Online Dating App Cost-Benefit Calculator

 Add each app or paid tier you want counted.
 If you use one free app and one premium app, include both so the total reflects your real mix.

-No apps added yet.
-Use the button below to list every app or paid tier you want included in the calculation.
+No dating apps have been added yet.
+Use the button below to include every free or paid service you want counted.

 Each app entry asks for a name and monthly cost.
 The calculator multiplies that monthly amount by your active months.